 Instant Pot Beef and Broccoli

 How to store:

-• Freeze: First, let the meal cool.
-Next, transfer it into freezer-safe containers or heavy-duty freezer bags.
-Make sure the sauce covers at least partially the beef, so it won’t dry out.
-Label with the date, and freeze for up to 3-4 months, or longer if you use a deep freezer.
+• Freeze: First, I let the meal cool to room temperature.
+Next, I transfer it into freezer-safe containers or heavy-duty freezer bags, ensuring that the sauce covers at least part of the beef to prevent it from drying out.
+I label with the date and freeze for up to 3-4 months or longer, depending on whether you use a deep freezer.
+I recommend freezing the meal without the broccoli.

-• Thaw: Transfer the frozen meal to your refrigerator the night before you wish to use it to allow it to thaw.
+• Thaw: I transfer the frozen meal to the refrigerator the night before I wish to use it to allow it to thaw.

-• Reheat: Add the leftovers to a saucepan and reheat to at least 165 F before you consume.
-Another alternative, it to microwave it or heat it, or put it in a hot oven until it warms up.
+• Reheat: I add the leftovers to a saucepan and reheat to at least 165°F before consuming.
+Another alternative is to microwave it or put it in a hot oven until it warms up.

+Instant Pot Beef and Broccoli